vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 * A datastore with sufficient capacity for the control plane and worker node VM files.
 * Network Time Protocol (NTP) service running on all hosts and vCenter.
 * A host, server, or VM based on Linux, MacOS, or Windows that acts as your bootstrap machine, and that has docker installed.
 For this deployment, a virtual machine based on Photon OS is used.
-* Depending on the OS flavor of the bootstrap VM, download and configure the **kubectl cluster CLI 1.26.5** from [VMware Customer Connect](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x).
+* Depending on the OS flavor of the bootstrap VM, download and configure the **kubectl cluster CLI 1.26.5** from [Broadcom Support](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Tanzu%20CLI).
 As part of this documentation, refer to the section to configure required packages on the Photon OS machine.

-* Download **Tanzu CLI v0.90.1** from [VMware Customer Connect](https://customerconnect.vmware.com/downloads/details?downloadGroup=TCLI-0901&productId=1431).
+* Download **Tanzu CLI v0.90.1** from [Broadcom Support](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Tanzu%20CLI).
 Starting with TKG 2.3.0, [Tanzu Core CLI](https://customerconnect.vmware.com/downloads/details?downloadGroup=TCLI-0901&productId=1431) is now distributed separately from Tanzu Kubernetes Grid.
-For instructions on how to install the Tanzu CLI for use with Tanzu Kubernetes Grid, refer [Install the Tanzu CLI](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/install-cli.html).
+For instructions on how to install the Tanzu CLI for use with Tanzu Kubernetes Grid, refer [Install the Tanzu CLI](https://techdocs.broadcom.com/us/en/vmware-tanzu/standalone-components/tanzu-kubernetes-grid/2-5/tkg/install-cli.html).

-* A vSphere account with the permissions described in [Required Permissions for the vSphere Account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-prep-vsphere.html#vsphere-permissions).
+* A vSphere account with the permissions described in [Required Permissions for the vSphere Account](https://techdocs.broadcom.com/us/en/vmware-tanzu/standalone-components/tanzu-kubernetes-grid/2-5/tkg/mgmt-reqs-prep-vsphere.html#vsphere-permissions).
 * Download and import NSX Advanced Load Balancer 22.1.3 OVA to Content Library.
-* Download the following OVA from [VMware Customer Connect](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x) and import to vCenter.
+* Download the following OVA from [Broadcom Support](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Tanzu%20Kubernetes%20Grid) and import to vCenter.
 Convert the imported VMs to templates.

   * Photon v3 Kubernetes v1.26.5 OVA
   * Ubuntu 2004 Kubernetes v1.26.5 OVA

-> **Note** You can also download supported older versions of Kubernetes from [VMware Customer Connect](https://customerconnect.vmware.com/downloads/info/slug/infrastructure_operations_management/vmware_tanzu_kubernetes_grid/2_x), and import them to deploy workload clusters on the intended Kubernetes versions.
+> **Note** You can also download supported older versions of Kubernetes from [Broadcom Support](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Tanzu%20Kubernetes%20Grid), and import them to deploy workload clusters on the intended Kubernetes versions.

 > **Note** In Tanzu Kubernetes Grid nodes, it is recommended to not use hostnames with ".local" domain suffix.
 For more information, see [KB article](https://kb.vmware.com/s/article/83623).